 Young adulthood is most commonly associated with individuals in their twenties, which emerges on the heels of late adolescence, ages 17-19.
 By keeping in mind this stage is a process, it will help you be more patient, focused and supportive of yourself as you navigate and apply your value system in your areas of education, family, career, dating, spirituality & self-care.
 Remember, although you are definitely taking on more serious responsibilities than during adolescence, this still is a time for you learn and make mistakes and then learn more.
 Or, maybe your not in a state of growth right now, but rather stagnation and those around you are wondering why you aren’t “getting on with your life."
 If they only knew….You were thinking the same thing!

 So, although it is most often an incredible stage of expansion and change, sometimes barriers surface that prevent this or make the process very difficult and slow.

-help you identify and appropriately express boundaries and limitations with others in your life.
+Help you identify and appropriately express boundaries and limitations with others in your life.

-help you remain connected to your family in healthy ways as you create your own way of being in the world
+Help you remain connected to your family in healthy ways as you create your own way of being in the world

-assist the family as a whole in balancing outside family attachments and redefining and improving the parent child relationship.
+Assist the family as a whole in balancing outside family attachments and redefining and improving the parent child relationship.
 (As a parent myself, I’ve realized I’m usually a few steps behind their development, having to catch up to them:)

 Daughter is baking a cake at home and decides to call her mom and ask why, for years, she has always placed a small pan of water in the oven next to her cake while baking.
 Mom says, “Hmmm…not for sure, but it’s just what your grandmother did every time.”
 “Lets call Grandma.”
-“Grandma says, “Well, not sure why you guys have been doing it, I do it because my oven rack is uneven.”
+“Grandma says, “Well, not sure why you guys have been doing it, but I do it because my oven rack is uneven.”